 We would like to go hiking in Sedona.
 What do you recommend?

 There are numerous hikes in Sedona.
 Stop by the Sedona Visitor Center for additional hiking information and use this link for Sedona Area trail maps.
 Three low intensity hikes with beautiful views include the Bell Rock Pathway, Margs Draw Trail, and Herkenham/Centenial Trail in West Sedona.
-The Mund’s Wagon Trail, Wilson Mountain Trail, Bear Mountain Trail, Brin’s Mesa Trail and Long Canyon Trail prove to be long and/or difficult trails.
+The Mund’s Wagon Trail, Wilson Mountain Trail, Bear Mountain Trail, and Brin’s Mesa Trail prove to be long and/or difficult trails.
 For more suggestions, visit the Red Rock Ranger Station Visitor Center, 8375 State Route 179, and use their electronic trail-finding system.

 Where can I camp in Sedona?

 In the early 1970s Page Bryant wrote a book identifying centers of energy in Sedona.
 Each has its own attributes and collectively they began to attract the attention of the global New Age community after the 1986 Harmonic Convergence.
 The vortexes are located at Airport Mesa, Bell Rock, Cathedral Rock and Boynton Canyon.
 Read this article.

 Iron oxide resulting from a post-glacial age ocean that filled all of the Verde Valley.

 When is the Apple Festival?